chain-gun/chaingun-http-adapter/README.md

 # gun-lmdb

-LMDB adapter for gunDB based on node-lmdb
+HTTP adapter for gunDB

+Currently read only

 ## Installation